All Episodes

 And now we're told, well, they're just not like that anymore.

-You know, they're just they're they're really a moderate bunch.
+They're really a moderate bunch.

-I love hearing oh, yeah, the Muslim Brotherhood is a moderate bunch.
+I love hearing, oh, yeah, the Muslim Brotherhood is a moderate bunch.

 And then they say that the Muslim Brotherhood represents only 20, 30% of the population.

-There really nothing to worry about, Rush.
+They're really nothing to worry about, Rush.

-They're just 20, 30% of the population, but they're the same people do not tell us that the other 70% of the population will not dare stand up to the Muslim Brotherhood.
+But the same people do not tell us that the other 70% of the population will not dare stand up to the Muslim Brotherhood.

-So what the hell is the is the difference?
+So what the hell is the difference?

-The Muslim Brotherhood, in its own words, in a book here, in this book, Which entitled Jihad is the way.
+The Muslim Brotherhood, in its own words, in a book here, in this book, which entitled Jihad is the Way.

 Jihad means holy war.